David Sirota: The Lever

-Don't Look Up (film)
+Don't Look Up

 In 2022, Sirota received an Academy Award nomination for Best Original Screenplay for conceiving the story for Netflix's Don't Look Up alongside co-writer and director Adam McKay.
 The film "tells the story of how an asteroid hurtling toward Earth is ignored by politicians and society in favor of profit and campaigning."
 According to McKay, his friend Sirota gave him the idea for the film: "'David made a comment about how [the climate crisis was like] an asteroid [about] to hit the planet and no one cares—and it was perfect,' McKay explained.
 'I liked it because it could be funny too, and it’s a big, clear idea that a lot of people can enter.
 That was it.'"

 In describing the message of the film, Sirota stated: "Every politician is asked questions about the economy.
 What we have to do is bake that same attitude about climate into the coverage.
 The economy is the way we talk about politics.
 The livable atmosphere needs to be at the same level."
 In January 2022, Don't Look Up became Netflix's second biggest film of all time.
 Regarding the success of film, Sirota stated: "I never expected the movie to become a cultural phenomenon. ...
 I think the reason that happened is because it’s a movie about the here and now.
 This movie feels a lot like reality.
 Everybody has strong opinions on the here and now."
 Sirota also stated:

 I'm most gratified to hear from climate scientists and people fighting corruption, and others who may feel that they've been marginalized.
 I know how they feel.
 I've spent a lot of my life working for causes that have been marginalized, and I've sometimes felt marginalized and berated and vilified.
 My hope is that in making those folks feel seen and recognized, and by giving them a voice, it further emboldens them and the movements that are trying to save our world.